Slevinski/slevinski.github.io/series/formal-signwriting/entries/rendering-formal-signwriting/technical-notes.md

 - machine-readable payload
 - visible output in the same artifact

-## III.
-Layout deserves explicit treatment
+## Layout deserves explicit treatment

 Passage rendering is not only a matter of drawing symbols.